The Green bay Packers and Chicago Bears rivalry is one of best in the history of organized sports — and our favorite.

 - The AFPA Changes Name to NFL: In 1922 the AFPA changed it’s name to the NFL and, interestingly, it was one of the two years the two teams didn’t play in the entire history of their rivalry (the other being the strike-shortened 1982 season).
 This was the year the team officially changed its name to the Chicago Bears.
 Drama: The Packers were kicked out of the league for illegally using college players that year.
 It was Halas, reportedly, who discovered the illegal action, but also him who campaigned the league to let the Packers back in.

-- Second Lowest Scoring Games: October 14, 1923: The Bears beat the Packers 3-0.
-The lowest scoring game in the series’ history, tied only by the game played the following year.
+- Third Lowest Scoring Games: October 14, 1923: The Bears beat the Packers 3-0.
+The third-lowest scoring game in the series’ history, tied only by the game played the following year.

 - Ejection for Fighting: November 23, 1924.
 Bears’ Frank Hanny and Packers’ Tillie Voss threw punches and were both ejected; it was the first time in NFL history that players were suspended for fighting.
 The Bears won 3-0 at Cubs Park in Chicago.
 The anger and intensity within this rivalry has been around from the very beginning.
-The Packers got shutout for their third consecutive game.
+The Packers got shutout for their third consecutive game against the Bears.

 - First Packers Win: September 27, 1925.
 The Packers won 14-10 at City Stadium in Green Bay.
 Verne Lewellen caught a last second touchdown pass from Charlie Mathys to win the game.
 5,389 people were there to watch.
-Moose Gardner scored the first points for the Packers in this rivalry on a blocked punt recovered in the end zone.
+First Packers Touchdown: Moose Gardner scored the first points for the Packers in this rivalry on a blocked punt recovered in the end zone.
+Oddly, the Bears also recovered a blocked punt in the end zone for a score in this game.

 - First Game at Wrigley Field: November 21, 1926.
 The Bears won 19-13 in Chicago at one of the most famous venues in sport.
 Paddy Driscoll had a big day for the Bears making two filed goals and running in a fumble recovery for a score.